-To change a point, click on a coordinate and type in a new coordinate value.

-If you need to add or remove a point, select the line containing the point and use the + and - buttons to add or remove it.
+- 4. To change a point, click on a coordinate and type in a new coordinate value. - 5.
+If you need to add or remove a point, select the line containing the point and use the + and buttons to add or remove it.
 Of course, undo is available to undo whatever changes you have made.

-Points are always edited in their original projection (CRS), so if your map is displayed in state plane, but the data being edited editing is in latitude and longitude, the editing will be in latitude and longitude unless use Layer > Reprojerect Lay the points in the layer.
+Points are always edited in their original projection (CRS), so if your map is displayed in state plane, but the data you're editing is in Lat/Long, the editing will be in Lat Long unless you Reproject the points in the layer.

-10.2 Merging and Splitting Features
+10.2.
+Merging and Splitting Features

 You can use the Merge Selected Features command to join geometries.
 This will work best for overlapping geometries, as they will result in a single part.
 If the parts are discontiguous (even if in a very small way), then they will be considered separate parts and you will end up with a multi-part geometry.
 There are two modes for this selection: intersection (features where any point is contained in the selection area) and containment (features where all points are contained in the selection area).
+REWRITE

-10.2.1 To merge selected features into one
+Procedure 10.5.
+To merge selected features into one

-- 1. Select the features you want to merge.

-- Choose Edit > Merge Selected Features
+- 1. Select the features you want to merge. - 2.
+Choose Edit > Merge Selected Features

 The features you have chosen are merged onto one feature containing each of your selections.
-The previous

-geometries will be removed.
+The previous geometries will be removed.

+Procedure 10.6.
 Splitting a multi-part feature into separate features